pmlmodelling/nctoolkit/docs/source/variables.rst

     data.assign(temp_comp = lambda x: x.temperature > (spatial_mean(x.temperature)+3), drop = True)

-Logical operators work in the standard python way.
+Logical operators work in the standard Python way.
 So if we had a dataset with a variable called 'var' and we wanted to find cells with values between 1 and 10, we could do this:

 .. code:: ipython3